Qiskit/qiskit-aer/CONTRIBUTING.md

 ## Debug

-We have to build in debug mode if we want to start a debugging session with tools like `gdb` or `lldb`.
+You have to build in debug mode if you want to start a debugging session with tools like `gdb` or `lldb`.
-In order to create a Debug build for all platforms, we just need to pass a parameter while invoking the build to create the wheel file:
+To create a Debug build for all platforms, you just need to pass a parameter while invoking the build to create the wheel file:

     qiskit-aer$> python ./setup.py bdist_wheel --build-type=Debug

-If you want to debug the standalone executable, then the parameter changes to:
+If you want to debug the standalone executable, the parameter changes to:

     qiskit-aer/out$> cmake -DCMAKE_BUILD_TYPE=Debug

-There are three different build configurations: `Release`, `Debug`, and `Release with Debug Symbols`, which parameters are:
+There are three different build configurations: `Release`, `Debug`, and `Release with Debug Symbols`, whose parameters are:
 `Release`, `Debug`, `RelWithDebInfo` respectively.

 We recommend building in verbose mode and dump all the output to a file so it's easier to inspect possible build issues: